mickelsonmichael/az-204-resources/README.md

 | Connect and consume Azure services and third-party services | 25-30% |

 On his blog post, he breaks down the Microsoft documentation into the relevant sections for you, so I would recommend checking that out.

+## CLI Test Tool

+From what I saw in most study guides and practice exams, there was a particular emphasis on the Azure CLI and PowerShell commands.
+So for practice I created a simple .NET Console application that quizzed me on those commnands (for the CLI, I didn't create one for PS).
+Feel free to utilize this tool, and even submit a pull request to add more questions or a PowerShell version!

+It can be located in the `cli-test` directory, and will require the .NET Core SDK to run.

+## After the Exam Thoughts

+I took the Exam on August 28, 2020 and passed.
+The breakdown above was pretty accurate, but I think particular attention should be paid to the last bullet "Connect and consume Azure services and third-party services".
+There were a lot of topics relating the Event Hubs, Event Grid, Service Bus, and Storage Queues.
+It's important to know which one to use when, and how they interact with each other and other Azure services.
+You should also know how to create and update Azure services by using the CLI.